ARTICLE

 The Hall of Nations took the form of a truncated pyramid (pyramid with a flat instead of pointed top) with chamfered corners, creating eight vertices as anchor points at the base.
 The shell was a space frame structure composed of tetrahedral — or triangular pyramid — concrete units, each almost 5 metres wide, with some of their faces open and others closed with concrete cladding.
 Such a structure allowed for a vast, uninterrupted interior space with no supporting columns, while remaining visually and materially light yet robust.
 The interior had a span of 78 metres across at the base, with a height rising from 3 metres at the edges to 21 metres in the centre, with multiple mezzanine levels.
 This allowed it to accommodate displays of varying sizes, from small objects to large industrial machinery.

-This main pavilion connected via ramps and staircases to the four Hall of Industries structures, which followed the same design in a smaller format — 40 metres across at the base, with a height of 18 metres, using proportionately smaller tetrahedral units.
+This main pavilion connected via ramps and staircases at the mezzanine level to the Hall of Industries, four adjoined structures that followed the same design as the Hall of Nations in a smaller format — each 40 metres across at the base, with a height of 18 metres, using proportionately smaller tetrahedral units.
+Utilities, including electric substations, were accommodated under the ramps, which were routed so as to create a central court between the structures, for open-air exhibitions.
 While the Hall of Nations featured an identical pattern of openings and clad surfaces on all sides, the faces of the Halls of Industries featured varying patterns based on various needs.
-The structure’s geometry along with the alternating rows of closed and open faces in the tetrahedral modules protected the interior from the harsh sun of Delhi, while allowing for natural ventilation.
+The structures’ geometry along with the alternating rows of closed and open faces in the tetrahedral modules protected the interior from the harsh sun of Delhi, while allowing for natural ventilation.
 This passive cooling system mitigated the need for energy-intensive air conditioning.

 The design and engineering of the structure emerged from economic considerations and the availability of materials and labour at the time in India.
 The space frame construction was chosen because, aside from its inherent strength with an economy of material, it could be used for both the sides and the roof, and easily adapted for the smaller size of the Halls of Industries.
 However, prefabricated modules for space frames were unavailable in India and typical materials such as steel struts were prohibitively expensive and difficult to source.
 Raj and Rewal chose concrete, which was easily available and economically viable, though it had never previously been used for a space frame of this scale anywhere in the world.